fastrgv/RufasSwap/README.md

 Press (esc) to quit.

-Note that you can use your own pictures if they are png-format files,  although several photos taken by the author are included.
+Note that you can use your own pictures if they are PNG files,  although several photos taken by the author are included.

 Please send questions, comments or corrections to fastrgv@gmail.com